-Despite clear commitments in the international policy agenda and international law, the rights of children continue to be violated.Sexual exploitation of children (SEC) is a major problem that takes place in every country around the world.
+Despite clear commitments in the international policy agenda and international law, the rights of children continue to be violated.Sexual exploitation of children (CSE) is a major problem that takes place in every country around the world.

 Systemic change